7 Secrets About Star Wars: The Last Jedi Worth Geeking Out Over

 4. Hamill didn't originally agree with Johnson's direction of his character.

-Hamill has been playing Skywalker since the '70s, so it makes sense that the actor would be protective of the character.
+Hamill has been playing Skywalker since the '70s, so it makes sense he would be protective of the character.
 In fact, the magazine revealed that he didn't agree with Johnson's direction for the Jedi in this new film.

 "We then started a conversation.
 We went back and forth, and after having to explain my version, I adjusted it," Johnson said.
 "And I had to justify it to myself, and that ended up being incredibly useful.
 I felt very close to Mark by the end.
 Those early days of butting heads and then coming together, that process always brings you closer."